stax76/Get-MediaInfo/README.md

 ## Input

-Input can be defined with the Path parameter or via pipe which also accepts FileInfo objects.
+Input can be defined with the Path parameter, pipe input supports a single path or FileInfo object.

 ## Output